eQualityTime/FlowersForTuring/index.markdown

 <img src="{{site.baseurl}}/assets/images/2019/1.jpg" alt="Alan Turing's Statue surrounded by flowers">

 Alan Turing, the pioneering Computer Scientist and World War II codebreaker, has a statue in Sackville Gardens in Manchester.
 On 23rd June each year, we surround it with flowers in his memory for his birthday.
-Since 2013, we've raised over £7,600 for the amazing [Special Effect](https://www.youtube.com/watch?v=kpYNG7MivHs&feature=emb_title), which is a UK based charity which uses video games and technology to enhance the quality of life of people with disabilities.
+Since 2013, we've raised over £10,000 for the amazing [Special Effect](https://www.youtube.com/watch?v=kpYNG7MivHs&feature=emb_title), which is a UK based charity which uses video games and technology to enhance the quality of life of people with disabilities.

-THE FLOWERS FOR 2021 HAVE NOW BEEN PURCHASED AND PUT ON THE STATUE!
-The year's report will be written up shortly.
-Any donations made today will be passed to special effect with the rest of the funds, but the actual flowers will go on the list for next year :)

 * To pledge a bunch of flowers, click [here](donate.html)
 * To find out more about the event, try our [FAQ](faq.html), or one of our [reports](reports.html).